 6. During your flight do hydrate (your skin will love you too).
 Ask for light meals and order extra fruit or drink fruit juice.
 Canned and boxed fruit juices have a lot of sugar but sometimes sugar helps you feel better (temporarily).
 Don't drink cranberry juice - it's a diuretic.
 Gatorade is good.
 It has electrolytes and is a good choice if you get diarrhea - you can purchase it at grocery stores in Bolivia.
 You can also go to a pharmacy and ask for a "suero".
 A suero is a hydration pack for people with diarrhea.
 It comes in a powder or liquid.
+In powder form it is called "sales rehidratantes" (rehydrating salts).
 You drink it.
 Precaution: a suero is also an intravenous drip, so be specific - you don't want to drink the wrong thing.

 9. If you're feeling lightheaded or queasy or are having a hard time breathing on the plane (this happens to some people when the airplane doors open and the plane depressurizes) ask the flight attendant for oxygen.
 They carry tiny individual oxygen tanks that you can hold up to your mouth and breathe in.
 It really helps!
 Flight attendants who fly Bolivia routes are well-trained in helping people with altitude sickness.